A.J. Dillon Player Prop Bets for NFL Week 11 | Green Bay vs. Minnesota 11/21/2021

 Matchup vs. Minnesota

-- Against the Vikings, Dillon's 17.5 rushing yards per game over his two career matchups are 64.0 fewer than his over/under in Sunday's game.
+- Dillon has averaged 17.5 rushing yards per game in his two career matchups against the Vikings, 64.0 fewer yards than his over/under in Sunday's game.

-- Dillon, in two matchups versus the Vikings, has not run for a TD.
+- In two games versus the Vikings Dillon has not rushed for a touchdown.

-- The Vikings have the NFL's 28th-ranked defense against the run, allowing 130.6 yards per game.

 - Dillon and the Packers will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns conceded (eight).